Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 (use '--show-trace' to show detailed location information)
 ```

-The problem is that when we enable `nginx` that automatically sets a whole bunch of other NixOS options, [including `systemd.services.nginx.serviceConfig.RestartSec`](https://github.com/NixOS/nixpkgs/blob/nixos-22.05/nixos/modules/services/web-servers/nginx/default.nix#L890).
+The problem is that when we enable `nginx` that automatically defines a whole bunch of other NixOS options, [including `systemd.services.nginx.serviceConfig.RestartSec`](https://github.com/NixOS/nixpkgs/blob/nixos-22.05/nixos/modules/services/web-servers/nginx/default.nix#L890).
 This option is a scalar string option that disallows multiple distinct values because the NixOS module system by default has no way to known which one to pick to resolve the conflict.

 However, we can use `mkOverride` to annotate our value with a higher priority so that it overrides the other conflicting definition: